 Where should we place our Fund A Need, Paddle Raise?

 I Recommend you place the Fund-A-Need at the end of the Live Auction.
 IT is designed to pick up any money left of the table.
 Scoop up that '2nd highest biddder' cash.
 Doing it earlier in teh evening will only diminish the 'float' in the room.

 Alternate names for this element: (

 Bids for Kids

 Hands for Hearts

 The Big Ask

-* The advent of electronic bidding has allowed for this element to be placed nearly anywhere as the results are added in real-time and not something we need to consider as much given guests desire to sometimes leave soon after the auction.
+* The advent of electronic bidding has allowed for this element to be placed nearly anywhere In the evening.
 Discuss the best situation with your auctioneer.

 Using Electronic Bidding Devices

 Transitioning to Electronic Bidding Devices